missMisae/ansible-docker/README.md

 ## What makes ansible so baller?
 * Ansible is **Agentless** meaning...
   * no agents or softwares need to be installed on the systems your automating on, only the control node needs to have ansible installed
-  * it's not painful to read- very simpple syntax
+* ansible is not painful to read- very simpple syntax
-  * it's powerful
+* ansible can be powerful